Stochastic approximation of symmetric Nash equilibria in queueing games: Introduction

 Customers assume when they arrive, that the state $X$ admits its stationary distribution (embedded at arrival instants), which is determined by the population strategy $\mathbf{p}$.
-To avoid diverting the discussion from its main purpose towards dealing with stability issues we assume that $\lambda < \mu_1$, implying that $X$ indeed admits a stationary distribution for every $\mathbf{p}$.
+To avoid diverting the discussion towards issues of stability, we assume that $\lambda < \mu_1$, implying that $X$ indeed admits a stationary distribution for every $\mathbf{p}$.
 A detailed discussion of the stability conditions for generalizations of this model can be found in Section~\ref{sec:parallel_GG1}.

 \textbf{Equilibrium strategy.} We are interested in characterizing an equilibrium strategy $\mathbf{p}^e = (p^e_1, p^e_2, p^e_3 )\in\Delta(\mathcal{A})$, such that under the stationary state distribution induced by $\mathbf{p}^e$, each customer's choice is utility maximizing in expectation.
 In other words, $\mathbf{p}^e$ is a strategy such that for each $i \in \mathcal{A}$